Conducting surveys online - advantages and disadvantages

 The widespread distribution of online media has made market research possible even where there used to be no access.
 Today, surveys of target groups, customers and employees have long since become part of everyday business – and have become more convenient, faster and more efficient in many respects thanks to online support.
 Surveys using the Internet have become the most popular survey method.

-Less effort - more output
+Online survey: Less effort - more output

 For a company, conducting an online survey means designing and programming an online questionnaire using suitable software.
 The recipient is then invited to participate directly by SMS, e-mail, QR code or on a corresponding website and can complete and submit the questionnaire online in his or her browser.
 This means that labour-intensive steps such as printing, postal dispatch, handwritten completion, return, manual data entry etc. are no longer necessary.
 In contrast to this, an online version also has a very large reach, the software-assisted evaluation in real time and generally requires much less time, money and personnel.